 Not a chance!
-Just far too “college party” for me!
+Just far too “college party” for me (at my age)!

-If I am going to give a respectful salute’ to St. Patrick (or to anyone), I shall do it with the infamous and venerable Martini in all it’s perfect simplicity!
-And on top of that, my Martini will be colored green from the addition of the delicious juices that come from green olives!
+If I am going to give a respectful salute’ to St. Patrick (or to anyone), I shall do it with the infamous and venerable martini in all its perfect simplicity!
+On top of that, my martini will be colored green from the addition of the delicious juices that come from green olives!

 With at least three huge, jumbo olives tossed in, thank you very much!